Painting from Dioramas with Tom Mead

 The aim of the course is to enable us to develop narrative focused paintings in acrylic paint.
 We will work from self created still life set ups using Tom’s signature ‘cardboard’ apprach.
 Ideal for beginners and advanced painters looking to bring more personality and imagination to compositions, as well as improving traditional painting skills.

-It is anticipated that by the end of the course we will feel confident to create still life set ups that we feel inspired by and have the skills to choose interesting and relevant compositions to create personal or conceptual narrative paintings in acrylic paint.
+It is anticipated that by the end of the course we will all have thel confidence to create still life set ups that we feel inspired by and have the skills to choose interesting and relevant compositions to create personal or conceptual narrative paintings in acrylic paint.
 Or at least utilise some aspects of the processes we have gone through into our practice.

 As with all taught sessions, this course is more about learning that can be integrated into practice rather than on getting results and showing that which we can already do.
 It's more about succumbing to being a student and being open to discourse, intervention, and learning, so we can then make informed choices about what is useful to us and incorporate into regular practice.